OHDSI/CohortGenerator/README.md

 # Technology

-This an R package with some dependencies requiring Java.
+CohortGenerator is an R package.

 # System requirements

-Requires R and Java.
+Requires R (version 3.6.0 or higher).

 # Getting Started